Documentation

 Prophet forecasting plugin

-The Prophet Forecasting Plugin enables time series forecasting for data in InfluxDB 3 using Facebook’s Prophet library.
+The Prophet Forecasting Plugin enables time series forecasting for data in InfluxDB 3 Enterprise using Facebook’s Prophet library.
 Generate predictions for future data points based on historical patterns, including seasonality, trends, and custom events.
 Supports both scheduled batch forecasting and on-demand HTTP-triggered forecasts with model persistence and validation capabilities.

 Configuration